Kate Douglass: 2022 NCAA Championships

 At the 2022 NCAA Championships in Atlanta, Douglass won seven titles, three individual events and four relays.
 She began the meet by breaking the NCAA, U.S. Open, and American record in the preliminary rounds of the 50 freestyle, swimming a 20.87.
 In the finals, she lowered that record time to a 20.84, successfully defending her national title.
 The next day, she upset defending Olympic and NCAA champion Maggie Mac Neil as well as long course American record holder Torri Huske to win the 100 butterfly, swimming 49.04 to break Claire Curzan's American record of 49.24.
 On the final day of the meet, Douglass won the 200 breaststroke by over two seconds, clocking a 2:02.19 to break Lilly King's NCAA, U.S. Open, and American record.
 She became the first Division I collegiate swimmer, male or female, to win three NCAA titles in three different strokes.

-In addition to her individual efforts, Douglass was also a part of Virginia's national championship winning 200 free, 200 medley, 400 free, and 400 medley relays, with the latter two relays having broken NCAA, U.S. Open, and American records.
+In addition to her individual efforts, Douglass was a part of Virginia's national championship winning 200 free, 200 medley, 400 free, and 400 medley relays, with the latter two relays having broken NCAA, U.S. Open, and American records.
 Virginia won their second-consecutive NCAA team title by over 100 points.
 Douglass was named Swimmer of the Meet by the College Swimming and Diving Coaches Association of America (CSCAA), and commentator Rowdy Gaines described her swims as "the greatest single-meet performance in NCAA history."
 The CSCAA and swimming news outlet SwimSwam both named Douglass the 2022 NCAA Female Swimmer of the Year.
 In May, she received the 2022 Honda Sports Award for Swimming and Diving, an award to honor the top female athlete in each Division I NCAA sport.